denisababeii/Thesis/readme.txt

 In order to activate the server, use the following commands:
+1. cd flask-server
-1. .\venv\Scripts\activate
+2. .\venv\Scripts\activate
-2. python run.py
+3. python run.py

 In order to activate the client, use the following commands:
+1. cd client
-1. npm start
+2. npm start